Sanu825/Virtual-ATM-Machine/README.md

 <h1>ATM System README &#129297; &#129297;🏧</h1>

 <p>This is a simple ATM (Automated Teller Machine) system implemented in Python.
-It allows users to check their balance, withdraw money, deposit money, and create new user accounts.
+It allows users to check their balance, withdraw money, deposit money, get mini statement, change PIN and create new user accounts.
 The system stores user data in a JSON file.</p>

 <h2>Features</h2>